Learn how to filter by, read, update, and clear the status column on monday boards using the platform API

 id ID! | The column's unique identifier. |

-index Int | The column's status index in the board. |
+index Int | The status index (used for updates). |

-is_done Boolean | Whether or not the item's status is done. |
+is_done Boolean | Whether the item's status is complete. |

 label String | The column's status label value.
 This returns the current label value, not all possible values. |

-label_style StatusLabelStyle | The status label's style. |
+label_style StatusLabelStyle | The label's color and styling information. |

 text String | The column's value as text.
-This field will return null if the column has an empty value. |
+Returns null if the column has an empty value. |

 type ColumnType! | The column's type. |